CLICK TO SHOP OUR BLACK FRIDAY SALE!

 We know what you're thinking.
 FFS.
 WTF.
 OMFG.
 A few other acronyms that encompass the full range of curse words.

-The good news is that there are things you can do to help reduce the likelihood of bacteria spreading and to help reduce chances of getting a F-UTI.
-We think you can guess what the F stands for.
+The good news is that there are things you can do to help reduce the likelihood of bacteria spreading.
+Here's where to start:

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.